Host Department Responsibilities

 Responsibilities of Host Department

-- Notify the Dean, Department Chair, and Director of International Programs of the intent to invite visiting professor.
+- Identify visiting professor and draft a well-defined teaching or research agenda that includes the start and end date of the J-1 professor's program at UW-Platteville.
+Notify the Dean, Department Chair, and Director of International Programs of the intent to invite visiting professor.

 Collect Application Materials.
 Collect the following documents from the visiting professor: